Antisemitism during the Gaza war: Netherlands

 On 10 March 2024, the National Holocaust Museum in Amsterdam was inaugurated by King Willem-Alexander in a ceremony attended by a number of Holocaust survivors and their descendants, Jewish community leaders, and foreign dignitaries, which included President Isaac Herzog of Israel.
 In response, about a thousand pro-Palestinian demonstrators gathered in the vicinity to protest the latter's attendance and their belief that Israel is committing genocide in Gaza.
 The atmosphere of the protests around the Portuguese Synagogue was described as "grim", as protesters jeered at ceremony guests, threw projectiles, vandalized police vehicles, and skirmished with riot police, resulting in 13 arrests.

 A concert by Lenny Kuhr in Waalwijk on 24 March 2024 was disrupted by four people who unfurled a Palestinian flag and called her a terrorist and accused the singer's family in Israel of genocide.
 Demissionary Minister of Justice and Security Dilan Yeşilgöz denounced the action and stated: "That is hatred of Jews.
 There is no place for that in the Netherlands."
-The National Coordinator for Combating Anti-Semitism, Eddo Verdoner, also described the incident as antisemitic.
+The National Coordinator for Combating Antisemitism, Eddo Verdoner, also described the incident as antisemitic.
 Kuhr is Jewish and has relatives living in Israel, including a grandchild who is a conscript in the country's military.
+Citing persistent safety concerns, Kuhr retired from performing and moved to Israel in 2026.

 On 9 July 2024, a statue of Holocaust victim Anne Frank on the Merwedeplein in Amsterdam-Zuid was discovered to be defaced.
 The statue's feet had been daubed in red paint and the word 'Gaza' was sprayed onto its pedestal.
 Mayor Femke Halsema condemned the act of vandalism as an "incredible disgrace" and called on witnesses to come forward.
 On 4 August, the 80th anniversary of the Frank family's arrest, the statue was again smeared with red paint.
 This time the text 'Free Gaza' was sprayed onto the pedestal and the statue's hands were also daubed in paint.
 Later in August, an information board in Gouda describing Frank's persecution and the publication of her diary was left illegible after a Palestinian flag was sprayed on it.
 In April 2025, the 'Am Yisrael Chai' Holocaust monument and the residence of a general practitioner in Oud-Beijerland were defaced with red spray paint.